MWisKid/Moneymind/README.md

-This is my capstone project for for my B.S. in computer science.
+This is my capstone project for my B.S. in computer science.